coefficient of restitution (.830) or C.O.R.

 coefficient of restitution face deflection

-COR Stands for "coefficient-of-restitution
+COR Stands for

 Coefficient of restitution is a measurement of the energy loss or retention when two objects collide.
 The coefficient of restitution measurement is always expressed as a number between 0.000 (meaning all energy is lost in the collision) and 1.000 (which means a perfect, elastic collision in which all energy is transferred from one object to the other).